Sustainable Mobile Networks

 In this research line the application of sustainable design principles to mobile networks is studied.

-Two technological objectives have been targeting to achieve this goal:
+Three technological objectives have been targeting to achieve this goal:

 - Network energy efficiency: the design of network architecture and management schemes that reduce the consumption of the energy resource without damaging system performance.
 The key issue is to achieve proportionality between energy consumption and traffic load, while maintaining an adequate quality of service for the users.